david-leverenz/refactoring/README.md

 # Grader Note
 1. I was not able to get everything working by the deadline.
 I've made notes below in the description for you.
 2. I was unable to set up my repo properly initially and did a lot of coding on the files, before I was able to git add and git commit.
 Therefore, there is a huge commit early on and a ton of stuff is added.
 I did all of my testing on 7/26 which is where you will see more commits.
-3. The heroku link doesn't work.
-I am super frustrated and will work to get this resolved, hopefully before you grade this!
-Locally, the things indicate below either work or do not work.

 ## Description
 **Working** When you load the search engine you are presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.<br>